DNLSalazar/Elements-Scroll-Animation/README.md

 use them in your project using the classes and attributes.

-To start using the animations just add the files myScrollAnimations.css and myScrollAnimations.js to your project and add the necessary data to your elements.
+To start using the animations just add the files myScrollAnimations.css and myScrollAnimations.js to your project, link them and add the necessary data to your elements.